77th Fighter Squadron: From the 1990s

 The 77th Fighter Squadron was inactivated on 30 September 1993 and then reactivated at Shaw Air Force Base, South Carolina, on 1 January 1994.
 The squadron acquired F-16 aircraft and Airmen of the 17th Fighter Squadron that inactivated that same day.
 In 1996, the 77th deployed to Southwest Asia.

 In 1999 and 2001, the 77th deployed to Southwest Asia flying missions over Iraq in support of Operation Northern Watch.
-The squadron also deployed in support of Operation Allied Force and Operation Desert Fox in 1999.
+The squadron also deployed in support of Operation Allied Force and Operation Desert Fox in 1999, scoring kills on Yugoslav warplanes.
 In 1997 and 2000, the 77th deployed to Southwest Asia flying missions over Iraq in support of Operation Southern Watch.
 In between deployments from 2001 to 2006, the 77th Fighter Squadron provided escort security to the President of the United States and Air Force One as part of Operation Noble Eagle and flew security missions daily over the Eastern Seaboard.

 The 77th was awarded the 20th Fighter Wing Fighter Squadron of the Year in 1998 and 2000.
 In 2001, the squadron participated in many other deployments.
 From July to Sept.
 2002, the 77th deployed to Operation Northern Watch.
-From February 2003 to May 2003, the squadron deployed to Prince Sultan Air Base, Saudi Arabia Asia in support of Operation Iraqi Freedom.
+From February 2003 to May 2003, the squadron deployed to Prince Sultan Air Base, Saudi Arabia in Asia in support of Operation Iraqi Freedom.

 Two F-16s from the squadron collided during a training flight on 15 October 2009.
 One F-16, piloted by Captain Lee Bryant, was able to land safely at Charleston Air Force Base, South Carolina.
 The other jet, piloted by Captain Nicholas Giglio, 32, apparently crashed into the ocean.
 Authorities believe that Giglio was killed instantly in the collision and did not eject.